 In September 2015 MADlib was accepted into the Apache Software Foundation Incubator and graduated to a Top Level Project in July 2017.

-Some of the original participants in the development of this project were:
+Some of the past and present participants in this project are:

 We need your feedback, so if you find a bug, would like to suggest an improvement, or create a request then please follow the steps below to let us know.

 Our online developer forum open to discuss any topics of interest to open source contributors.

 Step by step instructions guiding you through tho MADlib contribution model

 There are several resources aimed at helping new developers understand how MADlib is designed

 Interaction and collaboration with the open source and academic communities continues to be a core foundation of our project.
 We have papers published in major conferences.
 Including: